DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ### Monday, September 14
 - The Problem of Ancient Evidence, Part 2
 - **Homework (due before class)**:  Read the accounts of [Thucydides](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0003.tlg001.perseus-eng6:6.54-6.59/) and [Aristotle](http://perseus.uchicago.edu/perseus-cgi/citequery3.pl?dbname=GreekFeb2011&getid=1&query=Arist.%20Ath.%20Pol.%2018) about the murder of Hippias.
-In your commonplace book, jot down three pieces of evidence that appear to conflict with one another and what you think might explain these differences.
+Instead of writing a standard entry in your commonplace book, jot down three conflicting "facts" that you found in your reading and what you think might explain these different interpretations.

 ### Wednesday, September 16
 - Primary Source Analysis Release and Discussion
-- **Homework (due before class)**: Reflect on the primary source analysis we have done in the last two class periods and jot down what you think are the key features of the process of primary source analysis.
+- **Homework (due before class)**: Instead of writing a standard entry in your commonplace book, reflect on what you have learned from the primary source analysis that we have done in the last two class periods and outline briefly a process for your own primary source analysis.

 ### Friday, September 18
 - The Fundamental Divisions of Greek Society
 - **Homework (due before class)**: Read the [Gortyn code](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/iv-legal-status-in-the-greek-world/76-laws-relating-to-women/) carefully.
-In your commonplace book, jot down all of the different social divisions that you see embedded in the legal code of Gortyn.
+In your commonplace book, select a passage that stood out to you and reflect on it.

 [Back to top.](#top)